 ‘A perfect Christmas tree is a truly beautiful feature in every living room or hallway,’ says Nicky Phillips, Decorating Editor of Ideal Home.
-‘Yet sometimes, even when we have selected beautiful decorations and put a lot of effort in to decorating it, it doesn’t always come out the way we would like.’
+‘Yet sometimes, even when we have selected beautiful decorations and put a lot of effort into decorating it, it doesn’t always come out the way we would like.’

 ‘The secret of a well dressed tree isn’t always about the well selected decorations, ribbons and ornaments – it’s the way you hang, scatter and place those pieces on the tree.
 So whether it be a faux or real tree this Christmas, we reveal IH tips and tricks to help create your very best tree easily and stress free.’